habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

            self.props = kwargs

 The name of each participant must be unique.
 This is enforced in Project's __init__ method.
-The type defines the behavior of this participant when it is alive in the NVIDIA FLARE system.
+The type defines the behavior of this participant when it is alive in the [BLINDED] FLARE system.
 For example, type = 'server' defines that the participant acts as a server.
-Three types are commonly used for a typical NVIDIA FLARE system: server, client, and admin.
+Three types are commonly used for a typical [BLINDED] FLARE system: server, client, and admin.
 However, developers can freely add other types when needed, such as 'gateway,' 'proxy,' or 'database.'
 The builders can take such information into consideration so that they can generate relevant results based on the type attribute.